2022 Abie Award Nominations are Open!

 *This award is open to Executive/Senior Level Technologists.

-The Technical Leadership Abie Award is our most prestigious award and celebrates a woman who led or developed a product, process, or innovation that made a notable impact on business or society.
+The Technical Leadership Abie Award is our most prestigious award and celebrates a woman or non-binary technologist who led or developed a product, process, or innovation that made a notable impact on business or society.
 Eligible nominees must work on projects that require deep technical knowledge and must demonstrate a commitment to increasing the representation of women in technology.

 - Recipients are honored by the technical women’s community at Grace Hopper Celebration and invited to give a presentation on the main stage at GHC.

 - The award winner will also have multiple speaking opportunities throughout GHC on their work and accomplishments.

 - 2021 Winner: Dr. Nuria Oliver, Scientific Director of the ELLIS Unit Alicante and Co-Founder and Vice-President of ELLIS